-(E) Do not require a professional license or professional degree other than a regulated psychedelic facilitator license granted pursuant to this chapter for at least one of the tiers of licensing

-25 established pursuant to subparagraph (A).
+22 (E) Do not require a professional license or professional degree 23 other than a regulated psychedelic facilitator license granted 24 pursuant to this chapter for at least one of the tiers of licensing pursuant to this chapter for at least one of the tiers of licensingestablished pursuant to subparagraph (A).

-26 (17) Procedures and policies that allow for compensation for 27 regulated psychedelic facilitation.
+26 (17) Procedures and policies that allow for compensation for27 regulated psychedelic facilitation.

-(18) Oversight and supervision requirements for regulated psychedelic facilitators, including professional responsibility standards and continuing education requirements, including limited hours within a regulated psychedelic facilitator support networkwith peer support.
+28 (18) Oversight and supervision requirements for regulated 29 psychedelic facilitators, including professional responsibility 30 standards and continuing education requirements, including limited hours within a regulated psychedelic facilitator support networkwith peer support.